PotatoPopcorn/LibPlankLight/README.md

 When installing, please make sure that your version of boost is later than 1.68, at time of writing the Ubuntu repositories use version 1.65 which will not work since there are changes with the `asio` library.
 The latest version of boost can be downloaded from [the boost website](https://www.boost.org/).

+## Licence
+This project is released under the GNU LGPL v3.
+The full licence is available in LICENCE.

 ## Notes
 [1]: Tested with Mk2, should work with Mk1 but hasn't been tested.
 Trying to initialise port 2 on Mk1 may fail,
 [2]: MIDI not supported.
 [3]: Must be at least version 1.68 (requires `io_context` to be in `boost_asio`),
+[4]: You will need `ftd2xx.h` and `WinTypes.h` from the FTD2xx drivers to be included